rmsrosa/ChainPlots.jl/README.md

 ![nnrs plot](examples/img/nnrs.png)

-Now with a two-dimensional convolution, but with a one-dimensional visualization (of the convolutional layer).
+Now with a two-dimensional convolution:

 ```julia
 julia> reshape4x4x1x1(a) = reshape(a, 4, 4, 1, 1)